 Sligo – Night’s 9 & 10

-After Galway we traveled north to the town of Sligo.
+After Galway, we drive north to the town of Sligo.
 A highlight from our time in Sligo was exploring the Sligo Abbey, an old abbey ruin originally built in 1253 and restored several times over the years.

-The boys had fun running around the grounds and pretending they were brave knights fighting the ghosts that lived in the shadows of the old stone buildings.
+The boys had fun running around the grounds pretending they are brave knights fighting the ghosts that lived in the shadows of the old stone buildings.
+They make us laugh.

-After visiting Sligo Abbey we visited Strandhill, an Atlantic facing coastal village located 5 miles west of Sligo.
+After Sligo Abbey, we visit Strandhill, an Atlantic facing coastal village located 5 miles west of Sligo.
 We explored the tall grassy sand dunes on the beach and stopped into Mammy Johnston’s Ice Cream Parlour for some tasty homemade ice cream and hot cafe lattes.

 Where to stay in Sligo?